programmer90000/driving/lights.md

 If the answer is something other than dipped headlights, there will be a clue in the question, such as parking

+It is only allowed to flash your headlights to warn other drivers of your presence.
+It is not allowed to flash your headlights for any other reason

 ## Hazard Lights
 ![Hazard Lights](images/hazard-lights.png)